gothandy/TC.NuGet.Pack/README.md

 https://www.nuget.org/packages/TC.NuGetPack.Project/

-To stop this utility appearing as a dependancy add the following to your project `packages.config` file.
+To stop this utility appearing as a dependancy the following will be added to your `packages.config` file automatically.

 ```
 <package id="TC.NuGetPack.Project" version="1.0.0.0" targetFramework="net45" developmentDependency="true" />